jinjanai/likaAki/README.md

 # likaAki
-geometric sans-serif font for tuki tiki's logography
+This is a font for tuki tiki's logography.
+Has ASCII input.